-Section 1.
-CLASSES OF MEMBERS.
-The corporation shall have one or more classes of members.
-The designation of such classes and the qualifications of the members of such classes shall be as follows:
+The corporation shall have one or more classifications of members.
+The designation of such classifications and the qualifications of the members of such classifications shall be as follows:

-A. Regular MEMBERS -- In keeping with the Articles of Incorporation, Regular Members include
+- Regular Members - In keeping with the Articles of Incorporation, Regular Members include:

-(1) Active Regular Members, who are persons with a professed interest in the theatrical arts and payment of dues in accordance with ARTICLE XI hereof; and
+1) Active Regular Members, who are persons with a professed interest in the theatrical arts and payment of dues in accordance with ARTICLE XI hereof;

-(2) Other Regular Members, who are in such other class or classes of membership any with such qualifications as the ACTIVE Regular MEMBERS may from time to time designate by their action in amending these by-laws.
+3) Other Regular Members, who are in such other classifications of membership with such qualifications as the Active Regular Members may from time to time designate by their action in amending these Bylaws.

 The Board of Directors by affirmative vote of two-thirds of the members of the Board, or by a majority vote of Regular members present at any regularly constituted meeting, may expel a member after a hearing, for theft or willful destruction of the corporation's property or for any other act or acts in violation of the laws of the State of Virginia perpetrated against the property or name of the corporation.

-Upon written request of such suspended or expelled member directed to the Secretary of the corporation, the Board of Directors by a vote of two-thirds of all its members and by a majority vote of members present at any regularly constituted meeting, may reinstate such suspended or expelled member.
+A suspended or expelled member may request to be reinstated by submitting a written request directed to the Secretary of the corporation.
+Upon receipt, the Board of Directors may, by a vote of two-thirds of all its members and by a majority vote of members present at any regularly constituted meeting, reinstate such suspended or expelled member.

 ARTICLE III.
 Meetings of Members

-Section 1.
-ANNUAL MEETING.
-An annual meeting of the members shall be held after the close of the final show of the season but before the end of the fiscal year, beginning with the year 2009, the time and place to be designated in writing as hereinafter provided in Section 4 of this Article no less than thirty (30) days prior to the annual meeting, for the purpose of electing directors and officers and for the transaction of such other business as may come before the meeting.
-If the election of directors or officers shall not be held at the annual meeting, or at any adjournment thereof, the Board of Directors shall cause the election to be held at a special meeting of the members as soon thereafter as conveniently may be.
+An annual meeting of the members shall be held after the close of the final show of the season but before the end of the fiscal year for the purpose of electing Directors and officers and for the transaction of such other business as may come before the meeting.
+Beginning with the year 2009, the time and place is to be designated in writing as hereinafter provided in Section 4 of this Article no less than thirty (30) days prior to the annual meeting.
+If the election of Directors or officers cannot be held at the annual meeting or at any adjournment thereof, the Board of Directors shall cause the election to be held at a special meeting of the members as soon thereafter as conveniently may be.

-Section 2.
-SPECIAL MEETING.
-Special meetings of the members may be called by the President, the Board of Directors, or not less than one tenth of the members having voting rights.
+Special meetings of the members may be called by the President, a majority of the Board of Directors, or not less than one tenth of the members having voting rights.

-Section 4.
-NOTICE OF MEETINGS.
-Written or printed notice stating the place, day and hour of any meeting of members shall be delivered either personally, by email, by fax, or by mail, to each member entitled to vote at such meeting, not less than fifteen (15) or more than forty (40) days before the date of such meeting, by or at the direction of the President, or the Secretary, or the officers or persons calling the meeting.
-In case of a special meeting or when required by statute or by these bylaws, the purpose or purposes for which the meeting is called shall be stated in the notice.
-If mailed, the notice of a meeting shall be deemed to be delivered when deposited in the United States mail addressed to the member at his address as it appears on the records of the corporation, with postage thereof prepaid.
-For purposes of these Bylaws, such notice may always be provided by means of electronic transmission, such as electronic mail, delivery to addresses appearing in the records of the corporation for receipt of such notices.
-A member who attends a meeting shall be deemed to have had timely and proper notice unless he attends for the express purpose of objection because the meeting is not lawfully called or convened.
+Written or printed notice stating the place, day and hour of any meeting of members shall be delivered either personally, by email, or by mail, to each member entitled to vote at such meeting, not less than fifteen (15) or more than forty (40) days before the date of such meeting, by or at the direction of the President, or the Secretary, or the officers or persons calling the meeting.
+In case of a special meeting or when required by statute or by these Bylaws, the purpose or purposes for which the meeting is called shall be stated in the notice.
+If mailed, the notice of a meeting shall be deemed to be delivered when deposited in the United States mail addressed to the member’s address as it appears on the records of the corporation with postage thereof prepaid.
+If delivered by means of electronic transmission, such as electronic mail, the notice shall be deemed to be delivered when a transmission is made to the address designated for the receipt of such notices in the records of the corporation..
+A member who attends a meeting shall be deemed to have had timely and proper notice unless the member attends for the express purpose of objection because the meeting is not lawfully called or convened.

-Section 5.
-INFORMAL ACTION BY MEMBERS.
-Any action required by law to be taken at a meeting of the members, or any action which may be taken at a meeting of members, may be taken without a meeting if a consent in writing, setting forth the action so taken, shall be signed by all of the members entitled to vote with respect to the subject matter thereof.
+Any action required by law to be taken at a meeting of the members, or any action which may be taken at a meeting of members, may be taken without a meeting if a consent in writing, setting forth the action so taken, shall be signed by two-thirds of the members entitled to vote with respect to the subject matter thereof.

-Section 7.
-PROXIES.
-At any meeting of members, a member entitled to vote may vote by proxy executed in writing by the member or by his duly authorized attorney-in-fact.
+At any meeting of members, a member entitled to vote may vote by proxy executed in writing by the member or by their duly authorized attorney-in-fact.
+Written notice of proxy may be in the form of a written notice, electronic ballot or by email transmission.
 No proxy shall be valid after eleven (11) months from the date of its execution, unless otherwise provided in the proxy.

-Section 8.
-VOTING BY MAIL OR ELECTRONIC BALLOT.
-Where directors or officers are to be elected by the members, such election may be conducted by mail or via electronic ballot using a secure online system in such manner as the Board of Directors shall determine.
+Elections may be conducted by electronic ballot using a secure online system and/or by mail in such a manner as determined by the Board of Directors.